rohithmuskem/vrinda-store-analysis-/README.md

 Click on filters or slicers to explore the data

 You can also update the data sheet to refresh the charts automatically

+📬 Contact Me
+Got feedback or want to collaborate?

+GitHub: [your-username]

+Email: your.email@example.com

+Let me know if you want help adding screenshots, uploading your Excel file to GitHub, or writing a LinkedIn post for this project!